You Are Here.

 Then my friend Denny Lamusga (a longtime member of the Miami Valley Garden Railway Society) arrived.
 Denny took a look at my Pacific for me and came to the same conclusion I had - it needed internal repair of some sort.
 Time for a return trip to Aristo.
 It's probably 20 years old, and still in great shape otherwise, so I'm not complaining, you understand.

 Jerry Humston took this photo of my Mikado stopped near New Boston station to take on some passenger cars.
 In case you wondered if these were actually as big as they look in the photos, they are.
-Click to see Jerry's photo on the MVGRS web page.For a few minutes, we used the "big" upper loop as a test track for the Pacific.
+Unfortunately the big version of the photo was deleted in a web site upgrade a few years ago.For a few minutes, we used the "big" upper loop as a test track for the Pacific.
 But when we decided it wasn't going to run for me, I got out the Aristo Mikado and set it on the track.
 I used the Pacific's tender, because the Sierra sound in the Mikado's tender is temporarily out of order.
 The sound in the Pacific's tender had sounded "iffy" early, but it sounded okay during the open house (I have to replace a rubber roller on one of the tender's wheelsets to get it completely functional again.)

 I also got out my two lit PRR Sierra coaches and attached the lit Christmas Sierra coach behind them.
 I knew the lit coaches would look better after dark.
 And having three coaches instead of two would make the Mikado look slightly less "overkillish."
 Six lit coaches would have been better than three but I didn't have three more lit Sierra coaches, and my lightweight Bachmann coaches were still "iffy" on my trackage.
 (Later in the day, Jerry Humston took the photo below.)

 This is a detail from a photo that Jerry Humston took after the open house technically began.
-Click to see the whole photo on the MVGRS web site.
+Unfortunately the big version of the photo was deleted when the MVGRS web site was upgraded a few years ago.

 Later I tried the Christmas-colored 0-4-0T on the lower track, and it didn't run very well.
 The clicking sound it made was worse and it would hang a tiny bit on every wheel cycle.
 I'm guessing that the 5-amp power supply gave it enough juice to power through whatever was hanging it up, but the 1-amp power supply didn't.
 Eventually I put the Bachmann streetcar back on the lower track and let it run the rest of the night.
 (I had other small locos, including the little green Lionel 0-4-0T, so I could have put out a short train of some sort, but by the time I thought about it, it was getting too late to fix something that wasn't broken.)